JasperFx/marten/docs/events/projections/aggregate-projections.md

 ## "Self-Aggregates"

-You can use the `AggregateProjection<T>` method conventions with a _self-aggregate_, which we just mean to be an aggregate document type that implements its own `Apply()` or `ShouldDelete()` methods to mutate itself.
+You can use the `SingleStreamAggregation<T>` method conventions with a _self-aggregate_, which we just mean to be an aggregate document type that implements its own `Apply()` or `ShouldDelete()` methods to mutate itself.
 Using that concept, let's take the `TripProjection` we have been using and apply that instead to a self-aggregating `Trip` type: